|MiFID II position limits for commodity derivatives|

 This opinion is supported, moreover, by the "commodity derivative" definition (Article 2(1)(30) of the MiFIR), where point 11 in Section C of the Annex I to MiFID II Directive (covering carbon credits) is not included.

-Contracts in securities (such as exchange traded products (ETPs)), which have a commodities underlying, are, in the opinion of the European financial regulator, covered by the position limits arrangements since they are included within the definition of "commodity derivatives".
+Contracts in securities (such as exchange traded products (ETPs)), which have a commodities underlying, are, in the ESMA’s opinion covered by the position limits legal framework since they are included within the definition of "commodity derivatives".

 For the purpose of position limits regime "position" means the net accumulation of buy and sell transactions in a particular commodity derivative at a specific point in time that has yet to be closed out, expired, or exercised, as appropriate to the instrument concerned.